Dramarama: 1981–1994

 In 1982, Dramarama formed in the basement of a record store in Wayne, New Jersey, owned by founding member Chris Carter.
 Carter operated the alternative record store Looney Tunez Records (previously known as Dirt Cheap Records).
-Initially the line-up consisted of singer/songwriter John Easdale, "Mr. E Boy" (Mark Englert) and Carter, later joined by Peter Wood on guitars and Ron Machuga on drums.
+Initially the line-up consisted of singer/songwriter John Easdale, "Mr. E Boy" (Mark Englert) and Carter, later joined by Peter Wood on guitar and Ron Machuga on drums.

 The evolution and combined efforts prompted the emergence of the DPW (a local parody named in honor of their hometown Department of Public Works) and re-incarnation "The F&cks".
 The band emerged in North New Jersey, where at that time there was a scene with radio station WHTG 106.3 and venues such as The Stone Pony, Green Parrot and Fast Lane featuring other local bands such as Red House, Smithereens, Whirling Dervishes and The Blases.
 In 1982, the band released its first single, "You Drive Me", attracting some national attention.

 In 1984, keyboard player Ted Ellenis and drummer Ken Moutenot (replacing Machuga) joined the band and Dramarama released their first EP Comedy, a self-funded, five-track debut that garnered both critical and unexpected cult praise in France.
 Moutenot was replaced by Jesse Farbman, who left the group after the band's third album to pursue mind/body purity and to obtain "philosophical and spiritual awareness".
 Dramarama issued its first full-length release, 1985's Cinéma Vérité on France's New Rose Records.
 It was re-released in the U.S. after receiving airplay on KROQ-FM radio from influential Los Angeles disc jockey Rodney Bingenheimer (who at first thought the band was French).
-Bingenheimer alerted Posh Boy Records at New Rose, which approvedRobbie Fields' contacting the band directly in New Jersey.
+Bingenheimer alerted Posh Boy Records at New Rose, which approved Robbie Fields' contacting the band directly in New Jersey.

 One of the early radio stations to play the song "Anything, Anything (I'll Give You)" was KROQ.
 It was one of the station's more requested songs in 1986 and 1987, and it became one of the more requested songs in the station's history.
 Following the local L.A. success of "Anything, Anything", the band obtained a larger advance from Chameleon and permanently moved from New Jersey to Los Angeles.
-The song has been featured in A Nightmare on Elm Street 4: The Dream Master and was covered for the East Timor Benefit Album.
+The song was featured in A Nightmare on Elm Street 4: The Dream Master and was covered for the East Timor Benefit Album.